Verifying Procedural Programs via Constrained Rewriting Induction: Introduction

-Aside from memory safety, this approach can be used to certify the absence of other problems, such as division by zero or even integer overflow.
-The key is in the transformation method, where we can
+and proving that $\symb{errorfree}(\symb{sum4}(a,n)) \approx \strue\ \constraint{\varphi}$ is an inductive theorem, where $\varphi$ is the precondition on the input.
+Aside from memory safety, this approach can be used to certify the absence of for instance divisions by zero or integer overflow.
+The key is in the transformation, where we can choose which constructions result in an error.